marxio09dio/Airplanes-Crashes-Study/README.md

 - All civil and military airship accidents involving fatalities.
 - Aviation accidents involving the death of famous people.
 - Aviation accidents or incidents of noteworthy interest.

+**Location of Events are approximated, from the dataset, only 34% is known**

 ## Methodogy